Tapology MMA Rankings

 - Regional Eligibility.
 This is determined based on the geographic location of each of a fighter's past bouts.
 Fighters can be eligible for multiple regions as long as they have been sufficiently active in that area.

 - Weight Classes.
 Each of the fighter's past bouts determines which weight classes they are eligible to be ranked at.
-A fighter must have been active in the weight class at least once in their last 4 fights to be eligible at the weight.
-Fighters may be ranked in multiple weight classes.
+A fighter must have been active in the weight class at least once in their last 3 fights to be eligible at the weight.
+Fighters may be ranked in multiple weight classes so long as they fought in each weight class in their last 3.

 - Wins and Losses.
 Wins help a fighter's Regional Ranking while Losses hurt.